-Founded in 1982, he Stevens Creek Striders Running Club is based in Cupertino, California.
+Founded in 1982, the Stevens Creek Striders Running Club is based in Cupertino, California.
 It has members residing in and around Silicon Valley.
-The club is a casual, fun loving group with a very diverse membership.
+The club is a casual, fun loving group with a diverse membership.
 Runners of all ages and abilities get together to run, train, and sometimes just to have a good time.

 Stevens Creek Striders meets on Saturday morning at 8.30am to run on the trails of Stevens Creek County Park.
 There are about 40 miles of trails in the park and these vary from easy to quite difficult.
-After a short meeting, members form groups of similar ability and run or walk for around 90 minutes, followed by breakfast in Hobee’s Restaurant in Cupertino.
+After a short meeting, members form groups of similar ability and run or walk for around 90 minutes, followed by breakfast at Hobee’s Restaurant in Cupertino.

 There are numerous mid-week runs and the offerings vary as members and tribes come and go!
 The “hard-core” trail runners, who are preparing for demanding ultras such as Western States, meet on Sunday mornings for long difficult trail runs in the mid peninsula mountains, as well as organizing trips to the Sierras as well.